ManRueda/node-proxy/README.md

 node-proxy
 =========

-node-proxy es una simple implementación de un proxy para hacer llamadar por JSONP a recursos que están fuera del dominio (evitar [Same-origin policy] [Same-origin]).
+node-proxy it's a simple implementation of a proxy who by JSONP can access to resources out of the domain. (avoid [Same-origin policy] [Same-origin]).

-##### Parámetros (GET URL Parameters)
+##### Parameters (GET URL Parameters)
-  - o: Deber ser "p" para utilizar el proxy.
+  - o: Must be 'p' for use the proxy.
-  - u: URL de donde se obtendrán los datos.
+  - u: URL of the resource.
-  - callback: Nombre de la función de retorno de JSONP.
+  - callback: Function name of the JSONP callback.

 Version